CPK Insurance

 • Workers' compensation is required in New York for businesses with 1 or more employees, with limited exemptions for sole proprietors of one-person businesses and some ministers and clergy.

-• New York requires businesses to maintain proof of general liability coverage for most commercial leases, so siding contractors often need documentation ready before signing or renewing a location agreement.
+• Most commercial leases in New York require proof of general liability coverage, so siding contractors often need documentation ready before signing or renewing a location agreement.

 • Commercial auto policies in New York must meet the stated minimum liability limits of $25,000/$50,000/$10,000 for covered vehicles used in the business.